 Author & Educator

-A Sweet Science Fantasy Novel
+A Science Fantasy Novel

-The tale is emotionally resonant and high-octane, blending the gritty duty of a thriller with the tender, redemptive heart of a contemporary drama.
+Emotionally resonant and high-octane, blending the gritty duty of a thriller with the tender, redemptive heart of a contemporary drama.

 Gutsy, Heartfelt, Urgent, Resilient.
 Tender.
 Aspirational.